taschetto/artificialIntelligence/searchAssignment/HyrulesMazePackage/readme.txt

  *  Explain briefly how you detected unsolvable problems.
  **********************************************************************/

+ If the AStar#Solve method returned null, the problem is unsolvable.
+ Lazy but works. :-P

 /**********************************************************************
  *  If you wanted to solve random $10^8$ problem (i.e. a $10000 \times